vincecx/vincecx.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 Chen Xu is a PhD candidate in Mechanical Engineering at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/), under the supervision of [Prof. Shuhuai Yao](https://rraynachen.wixsite.com/website).
-He holds MEng and BEng degrees from [Dalian University of Technology](https://en.dlut.edu.cn/), where he was previously supervised by [Prof. Xuehu Ma](https://scholar.google.com/citations?user=SpqNo8MAAAAJ&hl=en) during his master’s studies.
+He holds MEng and BEng degrees from [Dalian University of Technology](https://en.dlut.edu.cn/), where he was previously supervised by [Prof. Xuehu Ma](https://scholar.google.com/citations?user=SpqNo8MAAAAJ&hl=en) during his master's studies.

 Chen's research focuses on *fluid dynamics*, *phase change*, and *interfacial science*.
 His research mainly includes: